 Adopting a child can be one of the happiest and most rewarding experiences in life.
 Creating or adding to your family in this manner enriches everyone involved.
-If you wish to adopt a child, whether privately or through a public agency, The Tholstrup Law Firm, L.P. can provide the guidance and representation you need as you work through the various steps of the process.
+If you wish to adopt a child, whether privately or through a public agency, the Houston adoption lawyer at The Tholstrup Law Firm, L.P. can provide the guidance and representation you need as you work through the various steps of the process.

-Any adult may adopt a child as long as they prove their eligibility to do so through the adoption process.
+Any adult may adopt a child as long as they prove their eligibility to do so through the Texas adoption process.
 Texas law even provides for adult adoptions.
 No age limitations are placed on the adoptive parents, as reflected by the large number of grandparent adoptions done in Texas.
 The adoptive parents must be able to care for the child to the age of majority (age 18).
 However, no income requirements have been established under law.

 - Infant adoptions.
-These are generally private matters created through contracted arrangements made between biological parents and the adoptive parents.
+These are generally private matters created through contracted arrangements made between biological parents and adoptive parents.

 - Foster child adoptions.
 These are done through the Department of Family and Protective Services.

 - Interstate and state adoptions.
 All U.S. states take part in the Interstate Compact on the Placement of Children.

 - International adoptions.
 These are subject to state, federal, and international rules.